turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1b_plug_ins_performance.md

 context.Depth
 ```

 This can be used to detect infinite loops.
+For instance, we may throw an error
+if depth exceeds a certain value so that problematic implementations may be
+fixed.

 ## Performance Analysis